 Every Gamekeeper has their own way, but most follow the guidelines set out by the Game & Wildlife Conservation Trust for release pen construction in one way or another.

-You should generally clear a 4 metre or so wide track for your pen perimeter, and site the fence in the middle, removing any overhanging branches, inside or out.
+You should generally clear a 4 metre or so wide track for your pen perimeter.
+You should then site the fence in the middle, removing any overhanging branches, inside or out.
 A release pen should ideally have one third sunny area, one third shrubby ground cover and one third roosting trees.

 To construct the fence well you need an overall height of about 7 ft, with about 1 ft buried below ground or turned out and secured down with U pins to stop predators from digging in.
 A further foot should be turned out at the top to hold back predators that try to jump or climb in.

 Until about 10 years ago gamekeepers were using galvanised wire netting in 2 mesh sizes for the perimeter fence.
 Since then Jumbo semi-rigid black plastic netting has improved in quality.
 This is ideal for the top part of the pen.
 It is lighter in weight which makes it much easier to work with, and it is much less visible than galvanised wire.
-The plastic netting is a high strength mesh structure which should be ultra violet stabilised, weighing 80 grams per square metre with approximately 50mm holes.
+The plastic netting is a high strength mesh structure.
+This should be ultra violet stabilised, weighing 80 grams per square metre with approximately 50mm holes.

 If you go all the way to the ground with the plastic mesh there is too much risk of rats chewing holes.
 So for the bottom part of the pen you should always use 25mm – 31mm galvanised wire netting.

 Straining Wire is usually positioned at the top of the posts and another strand about 2-3ft up depending on where the wire mesh finishes and meets the plastic mesh.
 The plastic mesh would usually be attached to the straining wire at the top and to the straining wire and galvanised wire at the bottom.
 To make life easy you can use Pliers and Hog Rings for the job.